 A. Importance of Agroforestry

-1. agroforestry
+1. Agroforestry

-Agroforestry is a land management approach that deliberately integrates trees, crops, and livestock within the same land unit to optimize productivity, ecological balance, and sustainability (Keprate et.al., 2024).
+Agroforestry is a land management approach that deliberately integrates trees, crops, and livestock within the same land unit to optimize productivity, ecological balance, and sustainability (Keprate etal., 2024).
 This practice combines the ecological benefits of forests with the productive benefits of agriculture, promoting diversified land use while maintaining environmental integrity.
 The Food and Agriculture Organization defines agroforestry as a "dynamic, ecologically based natural resource management system that diversifies and sustains production for increased social, economic, and environmental benefits."
 Agroforestry is not merely about planting trees on farms but involves strategic planning to create synergies between different components for enhanced ecosystem services.

 2. Historical context and evolution of agroforestry practices

-Traditional agroforestry practices have existed for centuries, particularly in regions with long-standing agricultural traditions (Puri et.al., 2004).
+Traditional agroforestry practices have existed for centuries, particularly in regions with long-standing agricultural traditions (Puri etal., 2004).
 Ancient civilizations, such as those in Mesopotamia, Africa, and Mesoamerica, employed tree-based farming techniques to improve soil fertility, provide shade, and ensure sustainable yields.
 The earliest recorded examples of agroforestry systems include homegardens in Southeast Asia, the taungya system developed in Myanmar during British colonial rule, and shifting cultivation practices observed across tropical landscapes.
 Modern agroforestry gained recognition as a scientific discipline in the late 20th century, particularly after the establishment of the International Council for Research in Agroforestry (ICRAF), now known as the World Agroforestry Centre.
 Since then, extensive research has demonstrated that agroforestry systems enhance biodiversity, improve soil health, and mitigate climate change.
-Policies promoting agroforestry as a sustainable land-use practice have been increasingly integrated into national and international conservation strategies (Jose et.al., 2021).
+Policies promoting agroforestry as a sustainable land-use practice have been increasingly integrated into national and international conservation strategies (Jose etal., 2021).

 3. Role of agroforestry in sustainable agriculture